STAT545-UBC-hw-2018-19/hw03-lucymosquera/hw03-gapminder-analysis.md

 -   Mean life expectancy by country, regardless of year
 -   Weighted mean that weights life expectancy by population in 1952 and 2007
--   Trimmed mean life by year that removes the top 5% and bottom 5% values
+-   Trimmed mean life by year that removes the top 5% and bottom 5% values within a continent

 Mean Life Expectancy by Country
 -------------------------------